Learn·6 min read·2026-05-15

 For a recently-discharged patient who would otherwise qualify for CCM:

-- If the discharge was within the last 30 days AND you can meet TCM's elements (contact within 2 business days, face-to-face within 7 or 14 days, med reconciliation): bill TCM in that calendar month.
-TCM pays more than CCM and the 30-day window is time-sensitive.
+• If the discharge was within the last 30 days AND you can meet TCM's elements (contact within 2 business days, face-to-face within 7 or 14 days, med reconciliation): bill TCM.
+It pays more than the CCM base codes and the windows are time-sensitive.

-- If the discharge was 30+ days ago: bill CCM.
+• If the discharge was 30+ days ago: CCM only.
 TCM is no longer eligible.

 Same-month documentation pitfalls